HOME BROWSE SALARIES BEST PAYING JOBS

 • Median Salary

-The median salary is 9,340 RON per month, which means that half (50%) of the population are earning less than 9,340 RON while the other half are earning more than 9,340 RON.
+The median salary is 8,160 RON, which means that 50% of the population in Romania earns less than that while the other half earns more.
 The median represents the middle salary value.
 Generally speaking, you would want to be on the right side of the graph with the group earning more than the median salary.

 Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of the population are earning less than 5,230 RON while 75% of them are earning more than 5,230 RON.
-Also from the diagram, 75% of the population are earning less than 25,700 RON while 25% are earning more than 25,700 RON.
+Reading from the salary distribution diagram, 25% of the population in Romania earn less than 5,890 RON while 75% of them earn more.
+Also from the diagram, 75% of the population earn less than 12,400 RON while 25% earn more than that.

 Salary Comparison by Years of Experience